Luz Pavon

 Luz Pavon is a Mexican supermodel.
 Models.com ranks her as one of the highest earners of the industry.
-Pavon has achieved to become the face of the best beauty brands worldwide and featured in numerous international Vogue covers making her the most accomplished model from her country.
+Pavon has achieved be the face of the best beauty brands worldwide and featured in numerous international Vogue covers making her the most accomplished model from her country.

+Biography

 Model career

-At an early age Luz was determined to leave her native Mexico and move to New York, few weeks later while walking in the streets of SoHo, Manhattan she was discovered by a scout and within a short time her distinctive beauty, prevalent hair and unique features brought her to work with top magazines and publications, the biggest fashion houses and advertising campaigns such as L’Oréal, Estée Lauder, Dior Makeup, YSL Beauty, Balmain, Carolina Herrera, Clinique, MAC Cosmetics and Pantene.
+At an early age Pavon was determined to leave her native Mexico and move to New York, few weeks later while walking in the streets of SoHo, Manhattan she was discovered by a scout and within a short time she worked with companies such as Dior, L'Oréal and Estée Lauder.

 Early life

 Before Luz became a model she partnered with her sister and founded a fashion business in New York, they were designing wardrobe pieces and created a dress called "The Ruffle Tube Dress" soon after it became a hit and a best seller when stylist Patricia Field from Sex and the City featured it on the show.